JKatzwinkel/dotfiles/arch_beginners_guide.md

 wiki articles, install `xorg-xev`, `xorg-xkbutils`.

 We choose keyboard layout, variant and options with `setxkbmap`.
 Read `man xkeyboard-config` for details.
-When using layout `us`, one might consider to use variant `altgr-intl` in order to access 3rd level characters like umlauts or €-sign with AltGr-key.
+When using layout `us`, one might consider to use variant `intl-unicode` in order to access 3rd level characters like umlauts or €-sign with AltGr-key.
 Check current settings with `setxkbmap -query` oder `setxkbmap -print -verbose 10`.